| | | |

 3. BE SURE TO SHARPEN ALL UTENSILS BEING USED!
 This is SO EXTREMELY IMPORTANT!
 Take it from someone who has not properly sharpened their tools first – it will change EVERYTHING.

 4. Have two buckets nearby.
 One to drain the bird after decapitation (we’re talking blood) and another to throw feathers, head, etc. in.
-If you’re doing multiple birds, you’ll also want a cooler of ice to place the finished birds as you move on to the next so your duck meat doesn’t spoil..
+If you’re doing multiple birds, you’ll also want a cooler of ice to place the finished birds as you move on to the next so your duck meat doesn’t spoil.

 6. OPTIONAL: Turn on music.
-It’s my personal way of staying calm so that I don’t give negative, scared, uptight energy to my already mad-at-me-for-touching-it bird.
+It’s my way of staying calm so that I don’t give negative, scared, uptight energy to my already mad-at-me-for-touching-it bird.

 1. CATCH YOUR BIRD – BE SURE YOU DO SO IN THE NICEST WAY POSSIBLE!
 That is what the animal deserves and you can bruise the meat.
+You’ll notice bruising if you find dark meat where dark meat shouldn’t be.

 2. Slide your bird into the bag as gently as you can, guiding its head through the hole.
 I suggest holding your bird for a moment, giving him/her the chance to calm down.
 After all, how would you like being shoved into a bag?

 3. SO NOW IS THE HARD PART: Lay your bird down on its stomach.
 (I have a setup where I have two nails with a tie-on one end.
-The ducks head goes in-between those two nails.
+The ducks head goes in between those two nails.
 I LIGHTLY place the tie over the neck so that I can properly aim.)

 4. Hold the body of your bagged bird and swing your hatchet/ax down as hard and accurately as you can.
-Some folks using a killing cone, and that’s completely acceptable if it works for you.
+Some folks use a killing cone, and that’s completely acceptable if it works for you.
 I did not feel confident with that method, but you might!

-5. Quickly discard the head and flip the bird upside down into the bucket to bleed out.
-If you miss, or don’t get a clean cut, quickly swing again.
+5. Quickly discard the head and flip the bird upside down into the bucket to bleed outIf you miss or don’t get a clean cut, quickly swing again.
 Don’t wait or wonder why you’ve decided to do this alone.
 The duck needs you now more than ever.
 Don’t let the duck suffer.

-7. Place feathers in discard bucket, rinse your duck and transfer the bird to the butcher table.
+7. Place feathers in the discard bucket, rinse your duck and transfer the bird to the butcher table.
 Start by cutting the wings and legs at the joints. and place them in the discard bucket

 9. When you’ve cut through the fat/skin of the bird, slightly slip your fingers in and open the bird up.
 Then, once you can see the insides, make a small cut up the belly (maybe an inch), tip the bird over your bowl, and pull out the innards.
 This is really weird and gross the first (and second, and third…) time you do it but you’ve come this far so don’t stop now.